Measure and Analyze

 4. In the 3D Window, click where you want to create a cross section.
 Then use the Move slider to adjust the position of the cross-section plane.
 When cutting a horizontal cross section, slide the slider to the right to lower the plane (increasing the section being clipped), and left to raise it.
 When cutting a vertical cross section, slide the slider to the left to move the cross-section plane forward, and right to move it backward.

-5. Use the Plane Size slider to adjust the size of the cross-section pane.
+5. Use the Size slider to adjust the size of the cross-section pane.

 6. Click Stop to exit the particular cross section.